 Legal actions

 While development on 10 acres of Wagner Farm has been approved by the Warren Township Planning Board, it is not a “done deal.”
-We believe the legal challenges will eventually prevent this development.
+We believe legal challenges will eventually prevent this development.
 But these challenges require resources: please help by donating now.
-Anyone who donates $50 or more by Thanksgiving can receive a Save Wagner Farm lawn sign as a thank you.
 Current legal challenges include

 • NJ DEP permits are required and have not been approved.